zulfadlizainal/engineer/docs/lte_mbb/lte_mbb_layer1.md

 <img src="\lte_mbb\img\lte_mbb_tm93.png" width=100% height=100% />
 <br>

 TM9: The UE-specific RS is applied before the precoding.
-This enables non-codebook based precoding.
-So the full range of beamforming patterns can be used.
+This enables non-codebook based precoding. <mark>So the full range of beamforming patterns can be used.</mark>

 ***TM 10 - Up to 8 Layer Transmission (Ant Port 7-14)***

-TM9: The UE-specific
+!>TODO: To be studied

 ---